A Year at River Cong

 Reflection is both image and interruption.

-Working at dawn, in seasonal light, and at dusk, I am drawn to transitional moments when forms loosen and boundaries soften, when the surface begins to disclose layered traces of memory otherwise unseen.
+Working at dawn, in seasonal light and at dusk, I am drawn to transitional moments when forms loosen and boundaries soften, when the surface begins to disclose layered traces of memory otherwise unseen.

 Reflection becomes both image and way of knowing.

-Alongside this practice, I spend time listening to the wider life of the river: its ecological health, its histories, and the people who live in relationship with it.
+Alongside this practice, I spend time listening to the wider life of the river: its ecological health, its histories and the people who live in relationship with it.

 Through conversations, local knowledge and sustained observation, this work explores how human experience settles into place and reveals itself within the natural world.

-If you live near the River Cong and would like to share stories, knowledge or reflections, I would love to hear from you anna7king@gmail.com
+If you live near the River Cong and would like to share stories, knowledge or reflections, I would love to hear from you at anna7king@gmail.com.

 Fungi on dead wood: a natural form of renewal, where nothing is wasted and everything finds its way back into the forest.